elvis-epx/LoRaMaDoR/NonAmateur.md

 The Switch protocol has to implement protection against relay attacks.
-It uses a challenge-response scheme, and packets must be either encrypted or HMAC-signed to make sure the response can be trusted.
+It uses a challenge-response scheme, and packets must be HMAC-signed to make sure the response can be trusted.

+This project does not use encryption, but LoRa-trans layer-2 encapsulation does support encryption, so you can change the code.
+Specifically, pass the encryption key and its length to LoRaL2 constructor, called in Network.cpp.